coopstools-homebrew/resume-dev/README.md

 This is based on a template and still has a lot of old data in it.
 Known issues that need to be corrected:

+- [ ] Update workflow to include build step (thus removing the node_modules and dist folders)
 - [x] Update profile picture
 - [ ] Update name
 - [x] Update short bio